Tampa Photography Classes-Photo 101- Intro to photography

 Want to get your camera off of automatic?
-Photo 101 is a comprehensive five week course designed to help you understand aperture and shutter speeds, camera settings, photo composition, and lighting.
+This class is for you!
+Photo 101 is a comprehensive five week course designed to help you understand aperture, shutter speed, ISO, camera settings, photo composition, and lighting.
 The buttons and dials look intimidating on many cameras.
-This class is designed to break them down in a logical sequence to help you get your brain around how they all work.
-You might even be able to better understand your camera manual when you are done!
+This class is designed to break them down in a logical sequence to help your get your brain around how they all work.
+You might even be able to understand your camera manual when you are done!

-Unlike the seminars that try to cram it all in to a few hours or few weeks, this is a 5 week course taught Chip Weiner, an award winning photo journalist.
-Demonstrations in class and weekly photography assignments will help participants gain a better working knowledge of how to make better pictures.
-Each class will consist of time devoted to one aspect of photography and one aspect of technology related to photography (see topics below).
+Demonstrations in class and weekly photography assignments will help participants gain a better working knowledge of how to make better pictures and control their cameras.
+Each class will consist of time devoted to different aspects of photography, with time for you to ask questions about the operation of your camera and the content of your photographs from the weekly assignments (see topics below).
+You will gain a better understanding of how to work your camera and when to choose certain settings.
+We even touch on photo editing (Photoshop).
 Whether you are trying to take better family photos or want to take your photography to the next level, you've got to be able to control your camera.
 This is the class for you!

-Classes are taught at the brand new Hillsborough Community College Collaboration Studio (see below) and meet one night per week
+Classes are taught at the awesome CL Space, home of Creative Loafing Newspaper (see below) and meet one night per week

 Week 1.
-The first class is an introduction to the buttons and dials on your camera and how they work, some "should haves" for your camera bag, and your first photo assignment.
+The first class is an introduction to the buttons and dials on your camera and how they work.
+They are really not as intimidating as they look!
+We will also discuss some "should haves" for your camera bag, and your first photo assignment.

 Week 2.
 This is THE most important class.
 Learning and understanding exposure is the key to better and creative photography.
 Take your camera off “auto” by learning shutter speeds, apertures (f-stops), and ISO.
 Also learn the meaning and use of depth of field.